AWS What Is It? Business Guide to Its Services, Costs and Benefits

 • Save time in procuring and installing new computing resources.
 Instead of placing an order, waiting for it to arrive, and getting the money for the purchase, they can switch to a model that allows provisioning and enabling new computing resources in seconds when needed.

-• Increase or decrease their enabled computing resources almost instantly, optimizing costs and avoiding the need to provision based on maximum demand all the time.
+• Increase or decrease their enabled computing resources almost instantly.
+As a result, optimizing costs and avoiding the need to provision based on maximum demand all the time.

-• Quickly adapt to changes in demand, whether to serve a growing number of users or to reduce resources during periods of lower activity.
+• Quickly adapt to changes in demand.
+For instance, easily adjusting capacity to serve a growing number of users or reduce resources during periods of inactivity.

 • Implement innovative capabilities and emerging technologies, such as data analytics, artificial intelligence and machine learning, improving operational efficiency and making data-driven decisions.
 Also, they gain the ability to offer more personalized and tailored software applications to meet the needs of their customers.